 Visit a dentist!
 No one knows more about your teeth than your dentist.
 We specialize in movement of teeth and jaw growth and limit our practice to orthodontic care, your dentist is the gate keeper for your overall dental health.
 If you’re experiencing tooth sensitivity, just ask your dentist about it next time you’re due for a dental exam.
 You’ll be glad you did.

 Feel free to ask questions or leave comments about tooth sensitivity below.
-At Alizadeh and Schreiner Orthodontics, our goal is to educated our patients and families about all aspects of dental care.
+Be sure to check out our FAQs on brushing, flossing, and oral hygiene.
+At Alizadeh and Schreiner Orthodontics, our goal is to educate our patients and families about all aspects of dental care.